 District Nurse Negligence

-The district nurses often find themselves dealing with a large community of patients many of whom just a few years ago would not have been released.
+The district nurses or community nurses often find themselves dealing with a large community of patients many of whom just a few years ago would not have been discharged home.
 The needs of this group vary, however, some of them need very serious care and the time necessary to give it is just not at the nurses disposal.
 This can lead to things getting missed and symptoms that should be warning signs of more serious injury or infection just getting ignored or misinterpreted.
 The outcome for the patients can be catastrophic.

-It is important to remember that every clinician has the right and the duty to raise the flag if things are going wrong or if patients are suffering because of poor practice.
+It is important to remember that everyone has the right and the duty to raise the flag if things are going wrong or if people are suffering because of poor nursing practice.
 If you have suffered district nurse negligence, no matter who is at fault it is then you should bring an action.
 If you do not do this then the system will likely go on ignoring the issues and continuing to bring the wrong answers to 21st Century medicine.

 Who pays for the claim?
 Law Med members have a unique agreement which is industry beating.